 These are so easy to make.
 I made this recipe in under 30 minutes.
 That even includes the time it took to make the seasoning!
 It’s easily adjustable to serve a few or a lot, just add extra peppers and more chicken.
 For an entree, you probably want to allow two peppers per person depending on the size of the peppers.
 If you’re serving it as a side dish, you may want just one pepper per person.

-If you are serving it as a side it would be great with enchiladas for a Mexican-themed dinner.
-Add guacamole, chips, or a salad, wow, I’m getting hungry!
+If you are serving it as a side dish, it would be great with Chicken Slow Cooker Enchiladas for a Mexican-themed dinner.
+Add guacamole, chips, and a salad.
+Wow, I’m getting hungry!

 You can easily make this vegetarian by leaving out the chicken.
 Or substitute ground beef or chorizo for the chicken.
 It’s a highly adaptable recipe!